 3) Recurrent user downtime

 The flipside of the above conundrum is underestimating your business’s online needs.
 Circumspect or underfunded enterprises may decide to err on the side of caution and spend on only the amount of hardware they think they’ll use.
-But when business is booming, that can lead to glitches and downtime for the user end, resulting in a terrible user experience.
+But when business is booming, that can lead to glitches and downtime on the user end, resulting in a terrible user experience.
 Even just one instance of this kind of occurrence can do untold damage to your brand.

 4) Security breaches